 What are the Benefits of Donor Insemination?

-The main advantage of donor insemination for many women is the ability to conceive with no male partner; single women and same-sex couples can experience pregnancy and build families on their terms.
+The main advantage of sperm donor insemination for many women is the ability to conceive with no male partner; single women and same-sex couples can experience pregnancy and build families on their terms.

-It’s also beneficial for men who have serious concerns about passing down a genetic abnormality that could lead to severe or dangerous disorders in their offspring.
+Artificial insemination by donor is also beneficial for men who have serious concerns about passing down a genetic abnormality that could lead to severe or dangerous disorders in their offspring.

 In couples where male factor infertility is the issue, many men come to embrace the idea of donor insemination after enduring failed attempts at pregnancy and ineffective fertility treatments.